Prenuptial Agreement Cairns

 What are the disadvantages of a prenuptial agreement?

 Whilst a prenuptial agreement provides protection of assets and liabilities between partners, there is no requirement for the agreement to be fair.
-This is important to note when intangible contributions, such as caring for children or other family members, are not considered.
+It is important to note that intangible contributions, such as caring for children or other family members, are not considered.

 When is a prenuptial agreement appropriate?